Tracy Quan

 Tracy Quan (born August 15, 1977) is an American writer and former sex worker.
 She is best known for her Nancy Chan novels.
-In addition, Quan has written a regular column for The Guardian website on pop culture, sex and politics and is involved in the prostitutes' rights movement.
+In addition, Quan has written a regular column for The Guardian website on pop culture, sex and politics and is involved in the sex workers' rights movement.

 Biography

 Quan was born in the Northeastern US, but grew up in Canada.
 Her parents emigrated to the US from Trinidad; she has spoken of Chinese, Indian, African, and Dutch ancestors.
-Her parents divorced, and she credits her close relationship to her father to this experience.
+When she was a child her parents divorced and her mother left home.
+She says her close relationship with her father is partly due to this experience.

-Quan read Xaviera Hollander's book The Happy Hooker when she was ten years old and decided to be a prostitute.
-(Her prior aspiration, to be a librarian, was due to her image of librarians as independent, working women who got to collect money in the form of library fines.)
-By 19 she was supporting herself as a sex worker, working at an escort agency and a house before becoming an independent call girl with her own client list.
+Quan read Xaviera Hollander's book The Happy Hooker when she was ten years old and decided to become a prostitute.
+Her prior aspiration, to be a librarian, was due to her image of librarians as independent, working women who got to collect money in the form of library fines.
+By the age of 19 she was supporting herself as a sex worker, working at an escort agency and a brothel, before becoming an independent call girl with her own client list.
 As she told CANOE magazine in 2005, "I was never on the street.
 I've had a relatively easy time."
 Quan notes she spent 15 years as a working girl in London and Manhattan, although she juggled both writing and sex work for a few years.